 In District 7, the gap got widened since early 2019 with the launch of South Beach Residence and Midtown Bay.
 Prices shot up beyond $3000psf for some units.
 I would consider those as high risk options as compared with The M, launched Feb 2020 with starting price from $2,100psf.

 In conclusion, there are value buys in different segment of the market.
 You need to dive deep into the specific region to assess which particular development stands out at the time of buying, as the value do change with the price movement in the region.
 Though data don’t lie, it may not give you a full picture as well.
 Low price doesn’t always mean good value, most of the time you get what you pay for.
-Do your research and learn as much as you can before you decide on a property, or tap on our research and check out our top 5 best rated investment properties.
+Do your research and learn as much as you can before you decide on a property, or tap on our research and check out our best rated new launch condo for investment.